 - Give your baby new things to touch.
 You can make your own sensory board by sticking different items to cardboard.
 Try bubble wrap, sponge, pipe cleaners and pop sticks.

 - Play music to your baby or sing songs at different volumes.
-Let them make their own music by giving them pots and pans to bang.
+Let them make their own music by giving them toys to bang.

-- Put handkerchiefs sized squares of fabric or ribbon in an old tissue box for an endless surprise.
+- Put handkerchief sized squares of fabric or ribbon in an old tissue box for an endless surprise.
 Watch your baby pull them out one by one.